Sheraldo Becker: PEC Zwolle (loan)

 On 4 January 2015, it was announced that Becker was sent on loan to PEC Zwolle until the end of the season.

 ADO Den Haag

 On 17 August 2016, it was confirmed that Becker would play for ADO Den Haag from the 2016–17 season.
-He signed a three-year-deal with the club from The Hague.
+He signed a three-year deal with the club from The Hague.
 He stayed there until the 2018–19 season.

 Union Berlin

 In June 2019, German club 1.
 FC Union Berlin, newly promoted to the Bundesliga, announced the signing of Becker.
 Becker was awarded the Bundesliga Player of the Month in August 2022 after scoring 4 goals and 2 assists in 4 games, making him the first Union player to achieve this.
+On 6 October 2022, he scored the only goal in a 1–0 away win over Malmö FF in the 2022–23 UEFA Europa League group stage, to be his first goal in European competitions.

+On 3 October 2023, he scored his first Champions League goals by netting a brace to give his club a 2–0 lead against Braga, which were also Union's first ever goals in competition; however, the match ended in a 3–2 defeat during the 2023–24 season.

+Real Sociedad

+On 18 January 2024, Becker signed a contract with La Liga club Real Sociedad until June 2026, for a transfer fee reported to be around €3 million.
+Only five days later he scored on his debut against Celta Vigo in the quarter-finals of the Copa del Rey.

+On matchday 13 of the 2024-2025 season, Becker scored the only goal against Barcelona that sealed the victory for La Real.

+Osasuna

+On 1 September 2025, Osasuna announced the signing of Becker on a two-year deal.

 International career

 Netherlands

 Becker was born in the Netherlands to Surinamese parents.
 Becker represented the Netherlands, his country of birth at various youth levels, making his debut for the Netherlands under-16 team in a 1–0 loss to Portugal at the 12th Tournoi Val de Marne '10 in France on 28 October 2010.
 He scored his first goal for the under-16 side on 6 February 2011 at the International Youth Tournament in Portugal, in the 4–1 win against Israel.
 On 16 September 2011, Becker made his debut for the U-17 team in the 1–0 win against Italy at the Vier Nationen Turnier in Germany.
 He scored his first under-17 goal against England at the XXXV Torneio Int. do Algarve '12 in Portugal.
 He scored once for the under-18 team in a friendly match against the United States on 11 September 2012.
 On 26 February 2014, Becker was called up by Wim van Zwam to the under-19 team for the friendly match against Spain on 5 March 2014.
 He made his under-19 debut in a 2–1 win, starting on the wing before being substituted off for Wessel Dammers in the 69th minute of the match.